What Are The Health Benefits Of Blending vs Juicing

 So what are the health benefits of blending vs juicing?
 Many would consider the terms blending and juicing as the same, but there is a difference between the two, along with extra health benefits.

 Just to clarify, whether you decide to try blending or juicing, your main source of nutrition should not consist of only liquids.
 Your body needs a variety of whole foods packed with fiber as a foundation of a healthy diet.

-The most recent dietary guidelines call for around 5-6 cups of vegetables and fruits a day based on a 2,000 calorie per day diet (the exact amount depends on your age, sex, and level of physical activity), but the average American consumes around 1-2 cups per day, not including potatoes.
+The most recent dietary guidelines call for around 5-6 cups of vegetables and fruits a day based on a 2,000 calorie per day diet (the exact amount depends on your age, gender, and level of physical activity), but the average American consumes around 1-2 cups per day, not including potatoes.

 So, on average, most of us are not getting even near what we should be consuming of veggies and fruit on a daily basis.
 Blending just might be the answer to this problem and can be a part of a healthy diet if followed in moderation.

 First we’ll look at juicing.
 When juicing vegetables and fruit, it separates the juice from the fiber (also known as the pulp), and you drink only the juice.
 You can absorb the nutrients faster this way, but you’re getting rid of so many of the health benefits in the fiber, including losing some of the antioxidants.

 Without the fiber, juicing is not a very filling meal or snack and will often leave you feeling hungry in a short amount of time.
 Also, many advise that diabetics should steer clear of juicing, as it sends a very quick delivery of sugars into the blood stream and will drastically affect blood sugar levels.